rust-lang/rust/doc/tutorial.md

 [pf]: http://en.cppreference.com/w/cpp/io/c/fprintf

-You can define your own syntax extensions via macros.
+You can define your own syntax extensions with the macro system, which is out of scope of this tutorial.

 # Control structures